What to Expect in an Indie Label Contract

 Bands don't make money until the label makes back all the money it has spent on the album (with the exception of mechanical royalties, which labels have to pay no matter what.
 That doesn't mean the band is required to let the label spend and spend and spend.
 It's good to include a spending cap in an indie label contract that says the label will consult the band after spending X amount of cash.
 It will save loads of hassle in the long run when the band is complaining about money and complain that you have overspent on their release.

 It is the crucial part of the indie label contract.
 You need to specify how and when the band can expect to be paid.
 First, it is important to state here that the band will not be paid until the label makes back the money it has spent on the album (include the advance).
-Then the contract needs to state how any profit after the label recoups costs will be divided:
+Then the contract needs to state how any profit after the label recoups costs will be divided, for example:

 - Percentage deal (in the label's favor such as 70% of sales to the label)